| PPG 18 - ENFORCING PLANNING CONTROL - Dec 1991 | |

 Where

-Development is Carried Out Without Permission
+Development is Carried Out Without Permission6.

 In assessing the need for enforcement action, LPAs should bear in